-Prerequisite: Completion of PSYC 100 with grade of "C" or better Advisory: Eligibility for ENGL 1A between the nervous system and behavior.
+Prerequisite: Completion of PSYC 100 with grade of "C" or better

+Advisory: Eligibility for ENGL 1A

+An introduction to biopsychology focusing on the relationship between the nervous system and behavior.
 Emphasis on physiological, biochemical, and neuroanatomical foundations of behavior and mental processes.
 Topics include the central nervous system function and its relation to psychoactive drug effects, sensory/perceptual processes, sleep and dreaming, learning phenomena, memory mechanisms, human communication disorders, and abnormal behavior.
 (C-ID PSY 150) (CSU, UC)